Wikisoft Corp. Acquires Blockchain Tech Company - Etheralabs LLC

-SAN FRANCISCO, CA / ACCESSWIRE / March 1, 2022 / Wikisoft Corp. (the "Company," "we," and "our") WSFT today announced that it has entered into a definitive agreement to acquire 51% of Etheralabs LLC a New York City based venture lab and ecosystem that invests in, builds, and deploys disruptive technologies across the Blockchain space.
+SAN FRANCISCO, CA, Mar 1, 2022 - (ACN Newswire) - Wikisoft Corp. (the "Company," "we," and "our") WSFT today announced that it has entered into a definitive agreement to acquire 51% of Etheralabs LLC a New York City based venture lab and ecosystem that invests in, builds, and deploys disruptive technologies across the Blockchain space.
 Wikisoft is using equity to fund the acquisition, thus providing the Company the optimum financial flexibility in the future.

 Carsten Kjems Falk, Chief Executive Officer of Wikisoft Corp. said, "Etheralabs LLC's disruptive Blockchain technology and products provide an outstanding opportunity to expand Wikisoft's global reach with superior technology and venture accelerators.
 Our upcoming Wikifunding platform enabling startups to connect to the Blockchain community, investors and venture capital will have resources for ventures that are ready to attract follow-on funding and investors will have an efficient way of finding prospects and making the right investments.
 Short term the off-the-shelf products like a full press release distribution service will be accessible to the 90 million businesses now held in our database.
 We anticipate that Wikisoft's global reach and data resources will accelerate our growth and provide greater earnings diversity."
 The Company expects the proposed transaction to be accretive to earnings realized over the two years following the acquisition.